NarekGermirlian/Get-Home/README.md

 * Working with **JSON** files

 # Instructions to run
-To run this project, run getHome.py
+To run this project, run getHome.py in a terminal using ```python3 gethome.py``` in the folder's directory.

 You will need to attach your own API Key from TomTom API.
 Please attach this key in **config.ini**.